briankeane/simpleNodeServerCourse/part3/09c-TestFind.md

 # Test Find

 Ok!
 Now that we've got the test passing, go ahead and make a git commit with the message "add find with test for find by name."
-Don't forget to push the name of your branch instead of `master`
+Don't forget to push the name of your branch instead of `master` (`git push origin addTests`).

 Now we need to write the same test for find by name.
 We'd like to run both of these tests at once to make sure that if we modify any code, we don't break the first test.
-Move the `only` up to the enclosing `Describe` block:
+Move the `only` up to the enclosing `Describe` block, and mocha will only execute the tests inside of the describe block.

 ```
 describe.only('find', function () {